 Visit the Discord channel if you are stuck!

 Most of the exercises will be focused on a Dockerfile and/or docker-compose.yml.
 In those cases, submitting the file is enough.
 In other cases, a picture or copy-paste from your command line or a link to Docker Hub and/or project inside the repository is enough.
-For the command line exercises at start the command
+For the command line exercises at start the command script may be helpful.

 When you have completed a part, use the submission application to mark your exercises.
 You can not edit a submission, so make sure you have completed enough exercises for a part before submitting.